Espar Hydronic Heaters

-4. Check the fuel pump filter ‐ clean or replace as necessary.
-For heaters with external fuel pumps, ensure mounting angle of the fuel pump is in between 15‐35o.
+4. Check the fuel pump filter ‐ clean or replace it as necessary.
+For heaters with external fuel pumps, ensure that the mounting angle of the fuel pump is in between 15‐35o.
 An incorrectly mounted fuel pump may lead to excessive carbon issues.
-Check the fuel lines for possible leaks, loose clamps, etc. Once the entire fuel system has been checked and any issues corrected, it is advisable to do a fuel quantity check.
+Check the fuel lines for possible leaks, loose clamps, etc. Once the entire fuel system has been checked and issues, if any, are corrected, it is advisable to do a fuel quantity check.

 6. Remove and replace the glow pin screen.
 Make sure that the new screen is installed correctly as outlined in the repair manual for the heater.

 7. Remove and check the glow pin.
-If it shows signs of dissimilar color or if the glow pin is in any way distorted, replace it.
+If it shows signs of dissimilar colour or if the glow pin is in any way distorted, replace it.

 8. The coolant pump should be removed and the impeller checked for damage.
 Any dirt or metal particles on the impeller magnet should be removed and the cavity in the pump should also be cleaned.
 Please Note: coolant pumps are not covered by warranty if the vehicle’s coolant system is excessively contaminated.
 Refer to Technical Circular 250.

 10. Re‐assemble the heater and test operation.
-The heater should be bench tested for 15‐20 minutes before returning the heater to the vehicle.
+The heater should be bench tested for 15‐20 minutes before returning it to the vehicle.